 James Jianzhang Liang is one of the co-founders of our company.
 Mr. Liang served as our chief executive officer from 2000 to January 2006 and has served as a member of our board of directors since our inception.
 He has been the chairman of our board since August 2003.
 Prior to founding our company, Mr. Liang held a number of technical and managerial positions with Oracle Corporation from 1991 to 1999 in the United States and China, including the head of the ERP consulting division of Oracle China from 1997 to 1999.
-Mr. Liang currently serves on the board of Home Inns.
+Mr. Liang currently serves on the boards of Home Inns and 51job.com Inc. listed on Nasdaq.
 Mr. Liang received his Master's and Bachelor's degrees from Georgia Institute of Technology.
 He also attended an undergraduate program at Fudan University.